kyungyunlee/vocalMashup/readme.md

 ### How to use
 I added some test audios from online and [musdb18](https://sigsep.github.io/datasets/musdb.html).
-Put background tracks you want to mash into `background_tracks` directory.
+1. Put background tracks you want to mash into `background_tracks` directory.
+2. Run the following
 ```
 python mashability.py test_vocal.wav
 ```